top of page

 • 3 min read

-Accidental firearm discharge incidents may allegedly occur because of mechanical failures, defective safety systems, unintended trigger activation, or other claimed firearm defects.
+Accidental firearm discharge incidents may occur because of mechanical failures, defective safety systems, unintended trigger activation, or other claimed firearm defects.
 In some situations, individuals report that a firearm discharged without an intentional trigger pull, while holstered, or after being dropped or impacted.

 What Is an Accidental Firearm Discharge?